Article

 • Debt

-Between April 2023 and January 2024, HMRC raked in £6.3bn in inheritance tax (IHT).
-Although designed to catch the wealthiest, the rise in property prices has seen the number of families affected increase to about 30,000 a year with each family paying an average £238,000.
+In the tax year 2025/26, HMRC is expected to rake in £9.1bn in inheritance tax (IHT) up from £7.5bn in the tax year 2024/25.
+Although designed to catch the wealthiest among us, the rise in property prices has seen the number of families affected increase to 31,500 in the last tax year, with each family paying an average £238,000.

 Here are some of the most effective estate planning strategies you could use to minimise IHT liability and structure your estate to make sure your beneficiaries get as much as possible when you die.